Taming Landau singularities in QCD perturbation theory: The analytic approach 2.0: Conclusions

 \section{Conclusions}

 FAPT derives from APT and generalizes it both conceptually and technically.
 Conceptually, it extends the analyticity requirement from the running coupling and its powers to the hadronic amplitude as a whole.
 Technically, it extends the formalism from integer powers of the coupling to real ones in the spacelike as well as in the timelike region.
-More recently, progress has been achieved by endowing FAPT with a varying flavor number across heavy-quark thresholds: ``flavor-corrected global FAPT'' (see \cite{Bak08PPN} for explanations and details).
+More recently, progress has been achieved by endowing FAPT with a varying flavor number across heavy-quark thresholds: ``flavor-corrected global FAPT'' (see \cite{AB08gfapt} for explanations and details).
+Its numerical realization has quite recently been implemented in the form of the \texttt{Mathematica} package \texttt{FAPT.m}~\cite{BaKha12}.
 Yet FAPT is not a complete formalism.
 We still do not really know how to consider Sudakov gluon resummation within FAPT because under the analytization requirement resummation does not mean exponentiation.
 This important issue has yet to be understood and developed.
-Also the application of FAPT to compute power corrections to the spacelike pion's LO electromagnetic form factor and the inclusive Drell-Yan cross section, started in \cite{KS01}, has so far not been exploited beyond the leading power and for other hadronic quantities.
+Also the application of FAPT to compute power corrections to the spacelike pion's LO electromagnetic form factor and the inclusive Drell--Yan cross section, started in \cite{KS01}, has so far not been exploited beyond the leading power and for other hadronic quantities.